|Guide||♦||188 Triplogs||3 Topics|

 At the top of the Divide, the view to the north is excellent.
 You can see all of the Horse Tanks Basin, Herman Mountain, and some of the untamed area near Brad's Canyon.
 Take a break here to rest from the climb and grab some lunch.

-In general the trail in the Red Tanks Divide portion is less traveled and there are the two difficult route-finding sections.
-There is significant cat claw along this portion, so pants are recommended.
+In general, the trail in the Red Tanks Divide portion is less traveled, and there are two difficult route-finding sections.
+There is significant catclaw along this portion, so pants are recommended.

-Portion B: The Upper La Barge Box portion of the Red Tanks is a short, scenic, climbing trail that follows high above the creek on the north side of the creek.
+The Upper La Barge Box portion of the Red Tanks is a short, scenic climbing trail that follows high above the creek on the north side of the creek.
 Climbing on Herman Mountain, the lower portions are shaded by Picacho Butte to your south in winter early and late in the day.

 You will climb from the intersection of Hoolie Bacon along a somewhat easily followed trail that gradually gets cliffier.
-I recall there being a very brushy section shortly into it that provided some good shade for a break on a hot day.
-After a few hundred feet of elevation gain, the trail precariously follows along a ledge of Herman Mountain and provides outstanding views of La Barge creek.
-Short, 45 degree steep sections are common, probably about 6 sections no more than 50-100 feet or so long, are encountered, so it may present some difficulty for some hikers, think of something like portions of Cardiac Hill, maybe a bit steeper.
-There is one decent campsite along at about the halfway point on this segment which would be great for those that wouldn't roll over in their sleep, :D.
+I recall a very brushy section shortly into it that provided some good shade for a break on a hot day.
+After a few hundred feet of elevation gain, the trail precariously follows along a ledge of Herman Mountain and provides outstanding La Barge Creek views.
+Short, 45 degree steep sections are common.
+Probably about six sections, no more than 50-100 feet or so long, are encountered, so it may present some difficulty for some hikers, think of something like portions of Cardiac Hill, maybe a bit steeper.
+There is one decent campsite along at about the halfway point on this segment, which would be great for those that wouldn't roll over in their sleep :D.

 For about 50% of this portion, you can look at Herman's Cave.
 Herman's cave is on the north side of the creek and faces southeast.
-If you wish to check it out, be warned there is significant scree and it is fairly steep.
+If you wish to check it out, be warned there is significant scree, and it is relatively steep.
 The cave itself may have bats, birds, or just their droppings.
 It is steep inside the cave too, so camping would not be possible.
-I'd recommend you take a picture and move on since it is not really worth the climb in my opinion.
-Fragile Arch is worth gawking at for a bit, it is located on the top of a hill to the south of the cave.
+I'd recommend you take a picture and move on since it is not worth the climb, in my opinion.
+Fragile Arch is worth gawking at for a bit, and it is located on the top of a hill to the south of the cave.

 After you descend back into the creek near the final leg, you will have one difficult section.
 The trail drops you off into the creek bed.
-The crossing actually goes backwards along the creek, so use this knowledge wisely and you should have no problem.
+The crossing goes backwards along the creek, so use this knowledge wisely, and you should have no problem.
 IE, it goes the REVERSE direction in the creek bed for about a hundred and fifty feet.
-If you are traveling going west along the trail, this will be the section it dumps you in the creek and you go upstream.
-If you are traveling going east along the trail, this is easily recognizable because you just emerged from a clearing under a canopy of trees from the south side of the creek bed and you should go downstream.
+If you are traveling going west along the trail, this will be the section it dumps you in the creek, and you go upstream.
+If you are traveling east along the trail, this is easily recognizable because you just emerged from a clearing under a canopy of trees from the south side of the creek bed, and you should go downstream.

 After this section, the trail is somewhat gnarly and crosses the creek a few more times before reaching the signed intersection with the Whiskey Springs trail.
-There are a few campsites between the intersection and the backwards-crossing section that could cause a slight bit of confusion as well.
+There are a few campsites between the intersection and the backward-crossing section that could cause a slight bit of confusion.

-Portion C: The section from Whiskey Springs Trail intersection to LaBarge Spring (and the intersection with Dutchman Trail) is one of the flattest sections of trail you are going to find anywhere in the Superstitions.
-Unfortunately, it is full of cat claw.
+The section from Whiskey Springs Trail intersection to LaBarge Spring (and the intersection with Dutchman Trail) is one of the flattest sections of trail you will find anywhere in the Superstitions.
+Unfortunately, it is full of catclaw.

 The trail follows along La Barge Creek, crossing it numerous times.
-There are several campsites along this section, which may unfortunately cause the hiker to lose the main trail.
+Several campsites along this section may unfortunately cause the hiker to lose the main trail.
 If you find yourself in one of them and cannot locate the trail, I'd recommend you backtrack, as many of the campgrounds are right near where the trail crosses the creek.